debezium/debezium-design-documents/gsoc/2026/VanKhanhAnny/proposal.md

 That flow is helpful because it shows that host-based deployment should be added as another environment path inside the existing model, not as a separate orchestration mechanism.

+At the end of that operator path, `OperatorPipelineController.deploy()` maps `PipelineFlat` through `PipelineMapper.map()` into a `DebeziumServer` custom resource and hands it to `DebeziumKubernetesAdapter.deployPipeline(...)`.
+That is a useful reference point for the host-based design.
+The new path does not need a different source model.
+It needs a different renderer and executor at the end of the same Conductor flow.

 #### 3. Proposed MVP architecture

 My proposed MVP has four main pieces:

 1. **Host target model**
    - A first-class representation of a deployable Linux host in Conductor.
-   - The initial model should include at least host address, connection endpoint, authentication reference, runtime capabilities, and deployment path or working directory.
+   - The initial model should include at least host address, connection endpoint, a reference to a mounted SSH key, runtime capabilities, and deployment path or working directory.

 2. **Host-based environment implementation**
    - A new host-oriented environment controller and pipeline controller that fit alongside the operator-specific implementation.